Wills & Trusts

 A spendthrift trust is started as a way to ensure a beneficiaries’ assets are protected from either themselves or creditors.
 A spendthrift will set up a trustee who has the freedom to decide how the assets of the trust will be distributed.

-To answer your questions regarding which financial tool will best meet your objectives, call Holstrom, Block & Parke, APLC in Temecula at (951) 749-5863, or contact us online for a free phone consultation.
+To answer your questions regarding which financial tool will best meet your objectives, call Holstrom, Block & Parke, a Professional Law Corporation, in Temecula or contact us online for a free phone consultation.